ShakilCode/Animal-Classification/README.md

 ---

 ## 📈 Model Performance
-• Training Accuracy: 89%
+- Training Accuracy: 89%
-• Validation Accuracy: 78%
+- Validation Accuracy: 78%

 ## 🧩 Future Improvements

-• Add more animal classes
+- Add more animal classes
-• Add more images to all of the classes f
+- Add more images to all of the classes